 - Apply for Restoration of Status

 If you overstayed by less than 90 days and your status has already expired, you can apply to restore it.
 You’ll need to pay a $200 CAD restoration fee plus the $100 CAD extension fee.
-This is a one-time shot—file within 90 days of losing your status (IRCC). - Request an Urgent Decision
+This is your only chance—file within 90 days of losing your status (IRCC). - Request an Urgent Decision

 In serious situations—like a medical emergency or family crisis—call the IRCC Client Support Centre at 1-888-242-2100 and explain your case.
 Faster processing isn’t guaranteed, but they’ll try to help if your situation is urgent. - Consider a New Entry